Marshia88/TopWomen-A-Basic-Website-using-Php--JS/README.md

 # TopWomen A Basic Website using Php, JS
- This is a basic website done using HTML, CSS, Php, BootStrap, JavaScript.
+ This is a website constructed using HTML, CSS, Php, BootStrap, JavaScript.